clem1411/filmloc/README.md

 - We could add more data sources to have a more complete dataset.
 - Improve the way we retrieve famous places appearing in movies and how we clean the output of the AI
 - Do more advanced analysis on the graph to be able to give a more precise answer to the questions we asked ourselves.

+## How to run the project

+- Run docker compose to start the different services : `docker-compose up`
+- Run the different dags in the following order : ingestion, staging, production

+### Advice

+- Ensure that enough RAM is allocated (8GB) to Docker for staging, as there are risks of crashes otherwise.
+- For ingestion, you have to add .env file in the dags folder with your grokai token.
+Warning : the API is not free, you have to pay for it.